 Thanks to Bridge Ahead Initiative funding, the museum developed a “Free Family Sundays at Home” program.
 This art program provides free art making kits, filled with art supplies and resources.
 Kits were distributed each Sunday afternoon at the museum.
 The kits have also been distributed at a BMA branch location each Friday.

 Free Family Sundays at Home kit projects have included coloring sheets, watercolor dye making, handmade bead crafting, creating an art installation and more.
-The dedicated web page provides easy access to the projects and instructions.

-outdoor explore kits
+Created outdoor explore kits

 While the Thomas Cole National Historic Site has closed its buildings during the COVID-19 pandemic, the grounds remain open.
 At the beginning of summer, audiences were invited to experience a new way to visit the site with Outdoor Explore Kits including outdoor guided tours.